liutiantian233/CPP-Project/Wrong book/README.md

 - it is a nameless function
 - they are often used in conjunction with STL algorithms
 - they have a capture list

+# about C++ constructors

+**True**

+- they have the same name as the struct in which they are contained

+**False**

+- they return the newly made element of the struct type
+- they can not take any arguments